Skip to main content

 By default, proration is not enabled for Subscriptions.
 Once you have attached a proration policy to an offering, proration is enabled automatically.

-End dates when switching plans
+End dates when switching pricing options

 Current SubscriptionNew SubscriptionProration BehaviorEnd date